-“For example, if a person expresses a wish to go visit a parent who died years ago, don't point out that the parent is dead,” states the Alzheimer’s Association.
+- Avoid being confrontational or arguing about facts (“For example, if a person expresses a wish to go visit a parent who died years ago, don't point out that the parent is dead,” states the Alzheimer’s Association.
 “Instead, say, "Your mother is a wonderful person.
-I would like to see her too."
+I would like to see her too.")

 The Alzheimer’s Association also has an online network for caregivers to be in touch so that they do not feel alone in dealing with these difficult times.